How to Cancel an Immigrant Visa Petition (as Sponsor)

 If the Petitioner Wishes to Cancel the Green Card After USCIS Has Issued It

 If the immigrant visa or green card has been issued, it's much harder for a petitioner to withdraw support and ask that the green card be cancelled.
-By this time, the immigrant is considered to have acquired U.S. status in his or her own name, and a petitioner would most likely have to allege fraud to have that status revoked (taken away).
+By this time, the immigrant is considered to have acquired U.S. status, and a petitioner would most likely have to allege fraud to have that status revoked (taken away).

-You'd want to consult a lawyer who can analyze the situation based on the type of visa at issue and the surrounding circumstances.
+You'd want to consult a lawyer who can analyze the situation based on the type of visa at issue, the risk to you if you try to withdraw it, and the surrounding circumstances.

-Also note that, by this point in the process, all family petitioners have signed an "Affidavit of Support," promising to financially support the immigrant for approximately ten years after he or she gets the green card or until the beneficiary becomes a U.S. citizen, dies, or has the green card revoked.
+Also note that, by this point in the process, all family petitioners have signed an "Affidavit of Support," promising to financially support the immigrant for approximately ten years after they get approved for the green card or until the beneficiary becomes a U.S. citizen, dies, or has the green card revoked.
 This obligation survives regardless of a divorce.

 NEED IMMIGRATION HELP ?